jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * `--control`: Filter for control messages only.
 * `--nonverbose`: Filter for non-verbose messages only.

-History Options, affecting how lines are printed before and after a filter
+Context Options, affecting how lines are printed before and after a filter
 match:

 * `-A=n` or `--after-context`: Provide context for `n` lines after the match